 Pests and Diseases

 Bay laurel tree is strongly resistant to pests and diseases.
-Most common problems caused to bay laurel are due to overwatering, lack of sunlight or excessive cold.
-Scales, aphids, and mites can also get attracted towards the weak plant, which should be treated immediately using organic pesticide.
+The most common problems caused to bay laurel are due to overwatering, lack of sunlight, or excessive cold.
+Scales, aphids, and mites can also get attracted towards the weak plant, which should be treated immediately using an organic pesticide.